Book Review: A book for males bodies about the changes that happen with puberty.

 This is a series of 5 books, of which this is the second book.
 This book focuses on the early signs of puberty and the reproductive organs and genitals.
 The information is age-appropriate, the illustrations are amazing, and overall the presentation is very sensitive and not at all confronting.

-The first book, I’m a Boy: Special Me is for 5-7 year olds, whilst the third book, I’m a Boy: Hormones is for 11-13 year olds and the fourth book, I’m a Boy, How Are Girls Different is for kids aged 13 and older.
+The first book, I’m a Boy: Special Me is for 5-7 year olds, whilst the third book, I’m a Boy: Hormones is for 11-13 year olds, the fourth book, I’m a Boy, How Are Girls Different is for kids aged 13 and older and the fifth book, I’m a Boy: Sexual Maturity if for kids aged 15+.

 Sexual intercourse is NOT talked about in this book.